 Richard Fletcher is an academic researcher.
 He is primarily interested in global trends in digital news consumption, comparative media research, the use of social media by journalists and news organizations, and more broadly, the relationship between technology and journalism.

-Richard was previously a Junior Research Fellow in the Department of Journalism at City University London.
+Before arriving at Oxford, Richard was previously a Junior Research Fellow in the Department of Journalism at City University London.
 Here he worked on the development and evaluation of SocialSensor (www.socialsensor.eu) – a tool designed to allow journalists to collect, process, and aggregate large streams of social media data in order to discover trends, events, influencers, and interesting media content.

 Richard’s original undergraduate and employment background was in computer science.
 Since then he has completed an MSc in Science, Medicine, Technology and Society from Imperial College London and a PhD in Sociology from the University of Surrey.

 For information on Richard’s publications, see his Google Scholar profile.